hpe-storage/csi-driver/README.md

 < paste the YAML >
 ^D (CTRL + D)
 ```

+Some of these example declarations are also available in the [examples/kubernetes](examples/kubernetes) directory.

 Create a `StorageClass` API object referencing the `nimble-secret` and defining additional (optional) volume parameters: